yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2020/index.md

 ## Bug fixes and improvements

 `VK_KHR_timeline_semaphore` is a very recent Vulkan extension only supported by *desktop or laptop* GPUs.
+In the past, resources were being assigned with `VkFence`, and freed when arbitrarily asked, leading to a possible small pileup.
+With `VK_KHR_timeline_semaphore` each resource is tied to a periodically checked "GPU tick" and you only need to verify on which tick you are at the moment.

+{{< imgs
+    "./vk.png| "
+  >}}

-[Adding support for it on yuzu](https://github.com/yuzu-emu/yuzu/pull/4674) helps simplify the code a lot, should improve VRAM use in a small amount, and it will pave the way for more important changes coming to our Vulkan implementation later on.
+[Adding support for timeline semaphore on yuzu](https://github.com/yuzu-emu/yuzu/pull/4674) helps simplify the code a lot, should improve VRAM use in a small amount, and will pave the way for more important changes coming to our Vulkan implementation later on.
 Thank you [Rodrigo](https://github.com/ReinUsesLisp) for its addition!
 The end result should be transparent for the user.

 A missing feature in the input rewrite was the ability to merge two separate single left and right Joy-Cons into a single dual Joy-Con, a function `Super Mario Odyssey` needs.
 [Morph](https://github.com/Morph1984) [implemented `MergeSingleJoyasDualJoy`](https://github.com/yuzu-emu/yuzu/pull/4629), so this is no longer a problem for Mario.